pokt-network/poktroll/docusaurus/docs/operate/user_guide/recover-with-mnemonic.md

 # Recovering an Account from a Mnemonic Seed Phrase <!-- omit in toc -->

-Losing access to your wallet can be stressful, but if you've backed up your mnemonic seed phrase, recovering your account is straightforward!

-:::warning
+:::warning Security Notice

-**Security Notice:** Recovering your wallet with a mnemonic seed phrase requires you to enter sensitive information.
+Recovering your wallet with a mnemonic seed phrase requires you to enter sensitive information.
 Ensure you are in a secure and private environment before proceeding.

 :::

+Losing access to your wallet can be stressful, but if you've backed up your mnemonic seed phrase, recovering your account is straightforward!

 - [Pre-requisites](#pre-requisites)
 - [Step 1: Prepare to Recover Your Wallet](#step-1-prepare-to-recover-your-wallet)